smburbach/cse15l-lab-reports/lab-reports/lab-report-1.md

 ![local-key](/lab-report-images/local-key.png)

 Next, log into the remote computer and enter the command `mkdir .ssh`.
+The `mkdir` command will create a new directory called '.ssh', where we will transfer the key file to in the next step.

 ![remote-mkdir](/lab-report-images/remote-mkdir.png)